Service Engine Group

-- Legacy HA Active Standby Mode: This mode is primarily intended to mimic a legacy appliance load balancer for easy migration to Avi Vantage.
+- Legacy HA Active/Standby Mode — This mode is primarily intended to mimic a legacy appliance load balancer for easy migration to Avi Vantage.
 Only two Service Engines may be created.
-For every virtual service active on one, there is a standby on the other, configured and ready to take over in case of a failure of the active SE.
+For every virtual service active on one, there is a standby on the other, configured and ready to take over in the event of a failure of the active SE.
 There is no Service Engine scale out in this HA mode.

-- Elastic HA Active/Active HA: This HA mode distributes virtual services across a minimum of two SEs.
+- Elastic HA Active/Active Mode — This HA mode distributes virtual services across a minimum of two SEs.

 For additional considerations for SE high availability, including VS placement, see Overview of Avi Vantage High Availability.

 VS Placement across SEs — When placement is compact (previously referred to as “Compactor”), Avi Vantage prefers to spin up and fill up the minimum number of SEs; it tries to place virtual services on SEs which are already running.
 When placement is distributed, Avi Vantage maximizes VS performance by avoiding placements on existing SEs.
-Instead, it places virtual services on newly spun-up SEs, up to Max Number of Service Engines.
+Instead, it places virtual services on newly spun-up SEs, up to the maximum number of Service Engines.
 By default, placement is compact for elastic HA N+M mode and legacy HA active/standby mode.
-By default, it is distributed for elastic HA active/active mode.
+By default, placement is distributed for elastic HA active/active mode.